Kidney Stones (Renal Calculi)

-Kidney stones are hard substances formed within the urinary system.
-They are also referred as Nephrolithasis.
-Stones are formed due to decrease in urine volume or accumulation of unwanted toxic substances.
+Kidney stones are crystal like hard substances formed within the urinary system, which are often scientifically termed as Nephrolithasis.
+These stones are formed due to decrease in urine volume or accumulation of unwanted toxic substances.
 Dehydration is the major cause of occurrence of kidney stones.
-Renal Calculi have a highly distant physical appearance.
+Also known as renal calculi, kidney stones have a highly distant physical appearance.
+Other primary causes are dietary habits, metabolic disorders, genetics, certain medications, and specific medical conditions.

 The size of kidney stones affect the treatment method required for their removal.
 Small-sized stones can easily pass through the kidney without any medical assistance but large-sized stones require medical intervention.
 Certain tests are conducted which help in determining the size of kidney stones, such as KUB, an Ultrasound or an IVP.
 They help in analyzing which treatment should be effective for the removal of your kidney stones.

-“It is estimated that one in ten people will have a kidney stone sometime in their lives.
-The prevalence of kidney stones has increased significantly in the United States from 3.8% in the late 1970s to about 9% in the 2000s.
-The lifetime risk of developing kidney stones is about 19% in men and 10% in women.”
+โAccording to theย National Kidney Foundation, it is estimated that one in ten people will have a kidney stone sometime in their lives.
+The prevalence of kidney stones has increased significantly in the United States from 3.8% in the late 1970s to 8.8% in the late 2000s.
+The lifetime risk of developing kidney stones is about 11% in men and 9% in women.
+Conditions such as high blood pressure, diabetes, and obesity may increase the risk for kidney stones.โ

-Here is a chart that indicates the types of kidney stones and their shapes/sizes.
+This chart below indicates various types of kidney stones and their shapes and sizes.

 Type of stones | Incidence rate | Shape | Cause | Clinical risk factors |